mesonbuild/meson/docs/markdown/FAQ.md

 project('foobar', 'cpp', default_options : ['cpp_std=c++14'])
 ```

 But when you recompile, it still uses `c++11`.
 The reason for this is that default options are only looked at when you are setting up a build directory for the very first time.
 After that the setting is considered to have a value and thus the default value is ignored.
-To change an existing build dir to `c++14`, either reconfigure your build dir with `mesonconf` or delete the build dir and recreate it from scratch.
+To change an existing build dir to `c++14`, either reconfigure your build dir with `meson configure` or delete the build dir and recreate it from scratch.

 ## Does wrap download sources behind my back?